sphinx-doc/sphinx/doc/usage/configuration.rst

    ``'query'`` with the text entered by the user in the search box, and ``'lang'`` with the user's system language.

-   Set this to to :code-py:`None` to disable remote search.
+   Set this to :code-py:`None` to disable remote search.

 .. confval:: applehelp_remote_url
    :type: :code-py:`str`